robgoyal/robgoyal.github.io/_posts/2017-11-12-mapping-python.md

 >>> [1, 4, 9, 16]
 ```

-Lambda functions must be simple functions.
+Lambda functions must be simple and are also able to accept multiple arguments.
+Below is an example of the `multiply` function being converted to a `lambda` expression.

-Lambda functions can also take multiple variables.

 ```python
 result = list(map(lambda x, y: x * y, [1, 4, 7], [2, 5, 8]))